 Getting dual-licensed as a mortgage loan officer: what realtors should know

 Last year, the FHA amended Conflict of Interest rules, allowing realtors to also get licensed as mortgage loan officers for most transactions.
-Acting as both the real estate agent and the loan officer on a transaction is currently permitted in 33 states.
+Acting as both the real estate agent and the loan officer on a transaction is currently permitted in 45 states, Morty supports dual licensing in 31 states and Washington D.C..
 This dual capability opens up new income and client service opportunities, particularly in today’s market.

 If you’re a realtor thinking about becoming licensed as a loan officer, here are some of the benefits to being dual licensed and some information on what the process looks like.
 If you’re interested in learning more, contact us about getting licensed.

 How to Get Licensed

 Getting licensed as a mortgage loan officer is a fairly straightforward process and shouldn’t be too challenging for most realtors.
 Specific requirements vary by state, but getting licensed typically requires completing 20 hours of pre-license education, passing a national exam, and fulfilling other state-specific requirements (for example, California requires an additional state-specific education course).
 This process can be completed in as little as a few weeks.

 - Provide a holistic experience for your clients

 Acting as a loan officer allows you to provide an end-to-end service to your clients that you own the entire way through.
 You’re now a one-stop shop from helping them structure and execute their home search, to getting the home financing that is right for them.
 It helps build trust, reduces the amount of people involved in a transaction and streamlines the mortgage process.
 You’re in control!

 - Increase commission per transaction